citusdata/citus_docs/develop/reference_workarounds.rst

     FROM github_events
    WHERE repo_id IN (8514, 15435, 19438, 21692);

-There is another trick though.
+There is a trick, though.
 We can pull the relevant information to the coordinator as a temporary table:

 .. code-block:: sql